 8. Why did you choose to travel to California during winter?

-9. Do you have a favourite winter activity that you experienced on the trip?
+9. Do you have a favorite winter activity that you experienced on the trip?

 I loved the skiing at Homewood Ski Resort.
 The night before I hit the slopes, the Lake Tahoe area was coated in some fresh snow, which made for the most ideal skiing conditions I’ve ever experienced!
-What made Homewood special to me was that it wasn’t overly crowded like Squaw Valley can get; there was no waiting in lines for ski lifts or queues out the door for food at the Summit Cafe.
+What made Homewood special to me was that it wasn’t overly crowded like Squaw Valley (Ed. note: the resort has been renamed Palisades Tahoe) can get; there was no waiting in lines for ski lifts or queues out the door for food at the Summit Cafe.
 It made the day extra enjoyable as I could ski for hours, trying out as many slopes as I could.
-My favourite run was Lombard St, appropriately named for its hairpin corners and snaking route down the mountain.
+My favorite run was Lombard St, appropriately named for its hairpin corners and snaking route down the mountain.
 The views from Homewood were unequivocally the best in the area.
 You can enjoy sweeping views of Lake Tahoe and Nevada in the distance.
 You’ll find it hard not to stop every few seconds just to soak up the stunning panoramas.

 11. Can you explain what it felt like traveling from the desert to the snow in a matter of hours?

 It was unreal.
-I’ve never experienced so many terrains in a single 24-hours.
-One stand out moment thought was one late afternoon at Badwater Basin, the driest and lowest place in the US.
+I’ve never experienced so many terrains in a single 24-hour period.
+One standout moment thought was one late afternoon at Badwater Basin, the driest and lowest place in the US.
 We climbed the dunes of Mesquite over sunset, then the following dawn we drove through the dusty arid plains to Alabama Hills, where it was rocky rather than sandy.
 We carried on to Mammoth where scenes of oranges turned to dazzling whites, as we had now climbed to 10,000ft and were surrounded by snow drifts and peaks.

 12. What was the most interesting thing you learnt about California and/or Californians on this trip?